-Zombies can surprise you at any moment, and you’ll need to make a fast get away, more often that you’d think — even from the slow ones.
+Zombies can surprise you at any moment, and you’ll need to make a fast get away, more often that you’d think — even from the slow undead.
 As well as using your well-honed Cardio to outrun the zombie(s), you’ll also need to be light on your feet.
 That means reducing the weight of objects you’re carrying with you.
 So instead of a bulky suitcase full of personal mementos, you’d be safer with a smaller amount of luggage, such as a backpack that’s easy to carry and won’t slow you down.
-Maybe bury your stuff someone for later retrieval when things blow over.
-IF, of course that ever happens.
+Maybe bury your stuff somewhere for later retrieval when things blow over.
+If, of course, that ever happens.

 And, yes, if you can find them, Twinkies last forever.

 Don’t stick your juicy blood-filled neck out for others if you wish to stay alive.

 In Zombieland, the big risk is you might get eaten alive by zombies if you’re not always alert.